Northern Beaches Libraries

-Northern Beaches Libraries is the public library service of the Northern Beaches in Greater Sydney, Australia.
+Northern Beaches Libraries is the public library service of the Northern Beaches in Greater Sydney, New South Wales, Australia.

 History

 The Northern Beaches Council was made from the merger of the Manly, Pittwater, and Warringah councils of in May 2016, which meant that the council's separate library services were also merged into Northern Beaches Libraries.

 In February 2025, Northern Beaches Libraries introduced "light memberships", a limited type of membership that proof-of-address is not needed for.

 Branches

 Northern Beaches Libraries has six branches - Dee Why, Forrestville, Glen Street, Manly, Mona Vale, and Warringah Mall.
 The Cubby House Toy Library was opened in 2013 and functions out of the Manly and Mona Vale branches.
 The local history collections are housed at Dee Why, Manly, and Mona Vale.

 Dee Why Library

 Dee Why Library is in the Warringah Civic Centre, and was built in 1966.
 It was the first Northern Beaches library building to be purpose-built as a library.
 It was designed by Edwards Madigan and won a Sir John Sulman Medal.
 In 2004 Dee Why Library was considered for demolition to make space for the new Northern Beaches Hospital, but French's Forest was chosen for the location instead.
 Dee Why Library has a department specifically for Tibetan books and a bi-weekly Tibetan storytime.